Open fires are prohibited throughout the park from midnight to 4 p.m., now through April 30. Learn more.

 Camping

 Douthat is known for delightful, inviting campsites.
 Some offer a splendid view of Douthat Lake.
 Camping is available year-round in Whispering Pines campground.
-(Note: Water is unavailable at individual campsites from November through March because of freezing weather.
-As hot water is still available in the bathhouse, camping fees are not reduced.)
+(Note: From November through March water is unavailable at individual campsites because of freezing weather.)
+Reservations are sit-specific in all campgrounds.
 The campgrounds are pet-friendly.
 Generators may not be used in any campgrounds.

 Table of specific campsites.